To be a short-term trader is also to be aware of how the mind works. We have to blame someone, right.

 I’ve previously mentioned ‘Thinking, fast and slow’ by Daniel Kahneman.
-A detailed, and in parts, academic book covering decades of his life.
-Within which Kahneman refers to our thinking as two modes: system 1 which is fast, instinctive and emotional; system 2 which is slower, more deliberative, and more logical.
+A detailed, and in parts, an academic book covering decades of his life.
+Within which Kahneman refers to our thinking as two modes: system one which is fast, instinctive and emotional; system two which is slower, more deliberative, and more logical.

-System 2, the slow system, is the mode we need when trading.
+System Two, the slow system, is the mode we need when trading.

-Prof./ Dr Steve Peters book ‘The Chimp Paradox’ uses a simple analogy to explain system 1 and 2.
+Prof./ Dr Steve Peters book ‘The Chimp Paradox’ uses a simple analogy to explain system one and two.

 Peters describes ‘system 1’ as the chimp and ‘system 2’ as the human.
 These are easy to grasp explanations of our subconscious and conscious mind.

-If we take a moment to observe ourselves, particularly during times of stress, then we notice the chimp clearly.
+If we take a moment to observe ourselves, particularly during times of stress, then we notice the chimp.
 Peters explains that the chimp is several times faster and stronger than the human.
-All to do with millennium of developed fight or flight instinct.
+All to do with a millennium of developed fight or flight instinct.